Always approaching. Never arriving.

 A child prodigy turned reclusive artist.
 Technically brilliant and emotionally sealed.
 His apartment is grayscale.
 His routines are precise.
 He dresses like armor — considered, corrected, adjusted.
 He is beautiful in the way that statues are beautiful: perceived from a distance, never approached.

 Silas moves through the world with hypervigilance dressed as composure.
-He sketches people compulsively trying to pin down the thing that flickers under their surfaces, because he cannot look directly at the equivalent thing in himself.
+He sketches people compulsively, trying to pin down the thing that flickers under their surfaces, because he cannot look directly at the equivalent thing in himself.

 His freeze is involuntary.
 His armor is the most beautiful thing about him and the thing most likely to destroy him.

 Matto is warm in a way that feels dangerous to someone like Silas: instinctual, unguarded, unafraid of what things mean.
-He offers presence, but never promises.
-He does not know how to stay, and he doesn’t know that this is its own kind of wound.
+He offers presence, not promises.

 Seymour has occupied the center of Silas’s emotional world for years.
 She understands him in the way that only someone built from the same damage can.
 Where Silas represses, she performs.
 Where he seals, she floods.

 She sees Matto the instant he appears and knows what it means.
 Her response is not malice — it is fear dressed as menace.
 She destabilizes, provokes, escalates.
-She is not wrong about what Silas is running from.
-She is only wrong to think she’s different.

 The social catalyst.
 Warm, performative, the engine of the night.
 He moves through the patio like the space belongs to him because it does.

 The connector.
 He brings Matto into the night.
-His presence is easy, social, uncomplicated.
-A useful contrast to the charged atmosphere between Silas and Matto.
+His presence is easy, social, uncomplicated — a useful contrast to the charged atmosphere between Silas and Matto.

 The Polaroid moment.
 He photographs Silas at the wall, catching the exact instant Matto walks into his eyeline.
 A minor role with a structural function: he is the film’s first witness.

-JERUMAI is a New York-based writer, director, and visual artist.
+Director / Writer · New YorkJERUMAI is a New York-based writer, director, and visual artist.
 A recent graduate of Fordham University (BFA, Visual Arts — Film/Video), his practice spans film, photography, poetry, and painting, with film as the primary medium.

 His work consistently engages queer identity, limerence, obsession, and the interior states that precede resolution.
 WANING is his debut narrative short film — the direct extension of a body of work that has always circled this subject, finally rendered at the scale it requires.